codacy-badger/norpy/ROADMAP.md

 # ROADMAP

 We now want to work ahead and use norpy as soon as possible in as a replacement for the crude RESPY adjustments in the SMM and MLE estimation and then add the additional state variable there.
 We use SME and MLE wrappers to estimate the model.

-## Next steps
+## Next projects

-* Removing Occupation B from the backward procedure.
-Occ_B ha been removed from the state space creation and from the function that calculates immediate rewards.
-The same procedure has to be performed on the backward induction and the function that calculates future rewards.

-* Improve Testing Infrastructure and create a unified and sound interface.
-All tests are on the testing infrastructure at the moment.
-All components of norpy_hatchery are tested from different perspectives in there.
-One thing that remains to be done is to clean the file up and avoid any duplication.
-I want to clean up the testing setup in SOEPY and then we can work with Boryana to implement the ideas here as well.
+* We want to clean up the FORTRAN codes a little mode by aligning the indices (k, period) with the standard indexing in FORTRAN starting at 1 and not in zero.
+In addition we want to finish our work on the model specification type.
+This project does only affect the FORTRAN files.

+* We need to clean up the property tests to follow the expected structure and increase test coverage.

+* We need to polish the PYTHON codes by addressing the flake8 complaint and set up black as a pre-commit hock.